fresh2dev/ShinyStudio/README.md

 |    admin     |    admin     |
 |  superadmin  |  superadmin  |

-  - readers: can only view content from “Apps & Reports”, “Documents”, and “Personal”.
+  - **readers**: can only view content from “Apps & Reports”, “Documents”, and “Personal”.
-  - admins: can view all site content and develop content with RStudio and VS Code.
+  - **admins**: can view all site content and develop content with RStudio and VS Code.
-  - superadmins: can view and develop site content across multiple instances of ShinyStudio.
+  - **superadmins**: can view and develop site content across multiple instances of ShinyStudio.

 #### Scripts